 When considering how to implement your application with a relational database, it can change how you build it dramatically.
-Some of these challenges include adding an abstract implementation of the schema in the code,
+Some of these challenges include adding an abstract implementation of the schema in the code, mapping data to objects, building queries, and preventing SQL injection attacks.

 Bower is a popular package management system for managing static content used by client-side web applications.
 Visual Studio provides rich support for Bower, including templates and package management tools.